ESSO0428/lvim/README.md

 need to use `sudo compile glibc-2.14`
 if you are only a user, suggest ask `your admin` to help you install `glbc-2.14`

-### About update lunavim and neovim core to nightly
+### About update lunavim and neovim core to Latest Release

-1. Can use below command to update lunavim and neovim core to nightly
+1. Can use below command to update lunavim and neovim core to Latest Release
     ```bash
-    sh ~/.config/lvim/UpdateNvimNightlyAndLunaCore.sh
+    sh ~/.config/lvim/UpdateNvimReleaseAndLunaCore.sh
     ```
 2. If update (or install) success (can use below command to init lunavim)
     ```bash